 Topping: A combination of cinnamon, brown sugar, and graham cracker crumbs was sprinkled on top of the baked treat.
 You will only need a couple of teaspoons of graham cracker crumbs, so about 1/2 of a sheet.

 When adding the toppings, work one pastry at a time.
-If you brush the melted butter on all of the pastries first, it will seep into the pastry and the graham cracker mixture won’t stick.
-Once the mixture has been sprinkled on top, melt the remaining chocolate and drizzle it over the tops of the ultimate s’mores.
-Serve warm with a tall glass of milk!
+If you brush the melted butter on all of the pastries first, it will seep into the pastry and the graham cracker mixture won’t stick!
+Once the mixture has been sprinkled on top, drizzle the chocolate over the tops of the s’mores.

 Marshmallows vs. Marshmallow Fluff